Programming game: As competitive games

 Many programming games involve controlling entities such as robots, tanks or bacteria which seek to destroy each other.
 Such games can be considered environments of digital organisms, related to artificial life simulations.
+An early example is Core War (1984), where programs written in a standardized assembly-like language battle for space in a finite memory (virtual magnetic cores).
 Players are given tools to develop and test out their programs within the game's domain-specific language before submitting the program to a central server.
 The server then executes the program against others and reports the results to the player, from which they can make changes or improvements to the program.

 There are different tournaments and leagues for the programming games where the characters can compete with each other.
 Usually a script is optimized for a special strategy.
 Similar approaches are used for more traditional games; the World Computer Chess Championship consists of matches between programs written for the abstract strategy game of chess.

 The competitive programming game has also found its way to various board games such as RoboRally or Robot Turtles, typically where a program becomes a premade deck of playing cards played one by one to execute that code.

 Researchers presented RoboCode as a "problem-based learning" substrate for teaching programming.